ENCCS/julia-for-hpda/content/dataformats-dataframes.rst

    Artwork by @allison_horst

-To obtain the data we simply add the PalmerPenguins package.
+The dataset is bundled within the ``PalmerPenguins`` package, so we need to add that:

 .. code-block:: julia